Susan Keller

 I’m just your average, ordinary gal…the middle child in a family of five kids.
 This year will mark my tenth wedding anniversary to an ornery, funny and wonderful man I’ve known since sixth grade.
 We have three children: 2 boys and a baby girl.
 I’ve always had an interest in computers and photography.
 Some day, I hope to find the time to go beyond amateur photography and use my computer skills to make my pictures even better!

-By writing tutorials for I ♥ Faces, I’m forcing myself to get going on my progress towards that goal.
+By writing tutorials for i heart faces, I’m forcing myself to get going on my progress towards that goal.
 I have been teaching special education at the middle school level for eleven years, and I’m still sane!
 (I think.)
 I also play piano for church and help out wherever needed in church programs.
 I’m the world’s worst house cleaner, and perhaps the most accomplished procrastinator ever!

 You may be wondering how an amateur got to be a contributor?
 Two reasons: 1.
 I’m Angie’s sister and 2.
 I’m the only person Angie knows who owns Photoshop Elements which makes me the resident “expert”.
 It has been fun to learn and grow together as photographers on this amazing website!